autophagy/pycon-2025-otel-workshop/README.md

 from opentelemetry.instrumentation.requests import RequestsInstrumentor
 ```

 You might notice that we include one import that we haven't seen yet, `RequestsInstrumentor`.
 We add the [RequestsInstrumentor](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/requests/requests.html) in order to enable tracing of HTTP requests made by the [requests](https://docs.python-requests.org/en/latest/index.html) library.
+The requests autoinstrumentor adds the current trace/span ID to the HTTP request headers, so that it gets propagated to the target service.
 In this service, we use the `requests` library to make requests to our backends.

 Then we set up the Resource, underneath the imports: